-The month of May is usually synonymous with three things – the scorching heat, mouth-watering mangoes and happy children running around the house enjoying their much-needed summer vacations.
+The month of Summer is usually synonymous with three things – the scorching heat, mouth-watering mangoes and happy children running around the house enjoying their much-needed summer vacations.
 Though children love summers due to the endless hours spent playing, cooking up easy recipes to help out in the kitchen and indulging in fun summer activities, parents often face the herculean task of keeping their little ones occupied and entertained at all times.
-This is when board games come to the rescue.
+This is when family board games come to the rescue.
 They are fun, help in family-bonding and keep both adults and children engaged.
 There are number of indoor and outdoor games to play but selecting best board games for your kid is little tricky.
 So we have shortlisted a few best family board games that you can play with your kids.

 Here are the best hand-picked list of the best board games for kids that your family can enjoy this summer.